Agenzia Stefani: Management under Morgagni

 In 1924, it had 14 bureaus in Italy, with 160 correspondents in Italy and 12 abroad, who succeeded daily at "working" an average of 165 incoming dispatches and 175 outgoing.
 Under Morgagni's direction, the agency underwent important development, to the extent that in 1939 there were 32 Italian bureaus and 16 others abroad, with 261 correspondents in Italy and 65 abroad, who every day processed an average of 1270 incoming dispatches and 1215 outgoing.

 Following the arrest of Mussolini on July 26, 1943, Manlio Morgagni committed suicide.

-The RSI and ANSA
+RSI and ANSA

-With the creation of the Italian Social Republic, the State took ownership of Agenzia Stefani and its headquarters was moved to Milan, and placed under the direction of Luigi Barzini senior.
+With the creation of the Italian Social Republic, the state took ownership of Agenzia Stefani and its headquarters was moved to Milan, and placed under the direction of Luigi Barzini senior.
 Its last director, Ernesto Daquanno, was shot at Dongo with the dignitaries accompanying Mussolini.

 Dissolved on April 29, 1945, the technical structure and its organization were transferred to the new ANSA.